maruel/citygpt/data/ottawa/ingested/road-activity-law-no-2003-445.md

 1. Where an order under this by-law is with respect to a contravention under subsection 7.1(1), subsection 11(2) or section 12.1 the posting of an order in a conspicuous place on the property shall be deemed to be sufficient service of the order on the person to whom the order is directed on the date it is posted.
 1. Where an order issued under this by-law is sent by registered mail, it shall be sent to the address of the permit holder noted on the application, or last known address of the person that committed the contravention, and shall be deemed to have been served on the date of the next workday following the date of mailing.

-### Section 31 - Obstruction
+## Section 31 - Obstruction

 No person shall hinder or obstruct or attempt to hinder or obstruct the General Manager in the discharge of duties under this by-law.
-### Section 32 - Default and Remedial Action
+## Section 32 - Default and Remedial Action

 1. Where an order has been sent by the City pursuant to section 29 and the requirements of the order have not been complied with, the General Manager may cause the work to be done and the total cost of the work shall be at the expense of the permit holder, or the person named in the order.
 1. The total cost of such work shall include an administration fee in the amount of 15% of the cost of the work.
 1. The cost of the work to be done pursuant to subsection (1) and all costs related to the administration, enforcement and the establishment, acquisition and replacement of capital assets related to this by-law, may be recovered from the permit holder or person named in the order forthwith on demand, by deducting the costs from any Security or deposit held in relation to the work, by action, or by any combination thereof to recover the total cost of such works.
 1. In addition to the methods of recovery set out in subsection (3) hereof, where works undertaken by the City under subsection (1) are with respect to matters addressed in subsection 7.1(1) or section 12.1, the costs of these works, including those set out in subsection (3) may be recovered from the property owner on whose property the construction, alteration, addition or repair to a building or structure mentioned in subsection 7.1(1) is or has occurred, or who is responsible for a resurfacing in accordance with section 12.1, by adding the costs to the tax roll of the property owner and collecting them in the same manner as property taxes, or by any combination of this and those methods set out in subsection (3) hereof to recover the total cost of such works.
-1. The cost includes interest calculated at a rate of 15% per annum, calculated for the period commencing on the day the City incurs the cost and ending on the day the cost, including the interest, is paid in full.
+1. The cost includes interest calculated at a rate of 16.08% (1.25% per month).
+Interest accrues daily from the due date on each invoice until the account is paid in full.
+(2025-164)
-1. For the purposes of subsection (4) the amount of the cost, including interest, constitutes a lien on the property upon the registration in the proper land registry office of a notice of lien, in respect of all costs that are payable at the time the notice is registered plus interest accrued at the rate established under subsection (5) to the date of full payment is made.
+1. For the purposes of subsection (4) the amount of the cost, including interest and applicable fees constitutes a lien on the property upon the registration in the proper land registry office of a notice of lien, in respect of all costs that are payable at the time the notice is registered, plus interest accrued and applicable fees, at the rate established under subsection (5) to the date of full payment is made.
+(2025-164)
-1. Upon receiving payment of all costs payable plus interest accrued to the date of payment, the City shall register a discharge of the lien in the proper land registry office at the expense of the owner of the property.
+1. Upon receiving payment of all costs payable, plus interest and applicable fees, accrued to the date of payment, the City shall register a discharge of the lien in the proper land registry office at the expense of the owner or Permit holder.
+(2025-164)

-### Section 33 - Responsibility for claims
+## Section 33 - Responsibility for claims

 1. Except as limited by subsection (2) hereof, a permit holder shall be responsible for all loss or damages arising from the work done by or for the permit holder.
 1. A permit holder shall be responsible for all loss or damage arising directly or indirectly from settlement of the surface of a highway within a period of two (2) years following the date of final reinstatement of the highway.
 1. Where a highway or public utility on the highway has been damaged by a permit holder, the City or the public utility respectively has the sole responsibility for deciding who shall carry out the repairs.

-### Section 34 - Indemnification
+## Section 34 - Indemnification

 1. A Road Cut permit or Temporary Construction-related Encroachment Permit is issued subject to the condition that the permit holder shall indemnify the City and each of its officers, agents, servants and workmen from all causes of action, loss, costs or damages arising from the execution, non execution or imperfect execution of any work authorized by this by-law whether with or without negligence on the part of the permit holder or the officers, agents, servants or workmen of the permit holder.

-### Section 35 - Transition
+## Section 35 - Transition

 Every permit issued pursuant to By-law No. 2001-349 being the City Road Cut By-law continues in force and shall be deemed to be issued under this by-law for regulatory and enforcement purposes.
-### Section 36 - Offence
+## Section 36 - Offence

 1. Every person who contravenes any of the provisions of this by-law is guilty of an offence and on conviction is liable to a fine not to exceed the limits of the Provincial Offences Act.
 1. When a person has been convicted of an offence under this by law,
   1. the Ontario Court of Justice of the City of Ottawa, or
   1. any court of competent jurisdiction thereafter, may, in addition to any other penalty imposed on the person convicted, issue an order prohibiting the continuation or repetition of the offence or the doing of any act or thing by the person convicted directed toward the continuation or repetition of the offence.

-### Section 37 - Schedules
+## Section 37 - Schedules

 This by law includes Schedules “A” annexed hereto and the Schedule is hereby declared to form a part of this by-law.
-### Section 38 - Severability
+## Section 38 - Severability

 If any section, subsection or part or parts thereof be declared by any Court of Law to be bad, illegal or ultra vires, such section, subsection or part or parts shall be deemed to be severable and all parts hereof are declared to be separate and independent and enacted as such.
-### Section 39 - Repeal
+## Section 39 - Repeal

 By-law No. 2001-349 entitled “A by-law of the City of Ottawa to regulate the entry onto and the cutting and reinstatement of City Roads” is repealed.
-### Section 40 - Repeal
+## Section 40 - Repeal

 Any Temporary Construction-related Encroachment Permit issued under the Encroachment By-law 2003-446 before December 31, 2021, will continue to be valid and in accordance with the conditions of the Encroachment By-law 2003-446 as it existed on December 31, 2021.
-### Section 41 - Short title
+## Section 41 - Short title

 This by-law may be cited as the “Road Activity By-law”.
-ENACTED AND PASSED this 10th day of September, 2003 CITY CLERK
+ENACTED AND PASSED this 10th day of September, 2003
-MAYOR
-A by-law of the City of Ottawa to regulate road activity on City highways.
-Enacted by City Council at its meeting of September 10, 2003.
 1. Road Cut Permit Fee per street segment

 - $464.00 per external street segment